 “I began studying a Bachelor of Psychological Science (53Y) which allowed me to learn more about my options in this field.
 After graduating in 2016 I decided to enrol in the Graduate Diploma in Counselling.”

 My studies gave me the opportunity to broaden my skills.
 There was a strong emphasis on role-playing and simulated scenarios which allowed me to continue developing my knowledge base.
 We used real-life case studies in workshops to gain our practical skills.

-“Now that I’ve finished my studies I’ve been working in a
+that I’ve finished my studies, I’ve been working in a not-for-profit

-community welfare organisation doing one-on-one counselling work with
+community mental health organisation doing one-on-one recovery work with

-individuals requiring recovery treatment.
-I’m using a lot of the counselling
+individuals who are experiencing mental illness.
+I’m using a lot of the

 “Being able to register as a member of the Australian Counselling Association (ACA) helped make me look more appealing to potential employees and not all counselling courses allow you register with the ACA.”